About Hannah’s House

 Hannah’s House is a nonprofit, mental health resource center with offices in Waitsfield and Waterbury, Vermont.
 Hannah’s House promotes mental health for children, teens, adults and families by providing local access to high quality counseling, community outreach through education, and financial assistance for psychotherapy.
 Hannah’s House is a 501 (c) (3) tax exempt organization funded entirely by donations and grants from the community, businesses, organizations and foundations.

-Join facilitators from Hannah’s House and the Mad River Valley Libraries for a three-part discussion of the book Unconditional: A Guide to Loving and Supporting Your LGBTQ Child by Telaina Erikson.
-We will meet at Hannah’s House in Waitsfield from 5:30-7:00 on three Thursdays: October 12, October 26, and November 9.
+Join facilitators from Hannah’s House and the Mad River Valley Libraries for a two-part discussion of the book Unconditional: A Guide to Loving and Supporting Your LGBTQ Child by Telaina Erikson.
+We will meet at Hannah’s House in Waitsfield from 5:30-7:00 on two Thursdays: November 9 & November 16.
 Thanks to support from the Warren United Church, copies of the book will be provided to all who register.
 This program is free, but spaces are limited.
 Please register here.

 Weekly Walk and Talk